Kelly Clarkson Looks Sensational In Black & White For ‘Here’ Cover

 Kelly Clarkson looked sensational in black and white for a cover of Alessia Cara’s “Here” during the latest session of “Kellyoke” on The Kelly Clarkson Show.
 The singer and songwriter nailed her own version of the tune, but what caught fans’ attention the most was her fashion-forward look during the performance.

-Kelly took to the stage alongside her house band, styled in a black and white jacket that was bold, and daring.
+Alongside her house band, Kelly took to the stage in a black-and-white jacket that was bold and daring.

 The singer commanded the stage wearing this bold print.
-While this look might be difficult for some to pull off, Kelly rose to the occasion with her fashion choice, allowing the jacket to be her signature piece of clothing and allowing the rest of her fashion and accessories to take a backseat.
+While this look might be difficult for some to pull off, Kelly rose to the occasion with her fashion choice, allowing the jacket to be her signature piece of clothing while the rest of her fashion and accessories took a back seat.

 The formfitting blazer was worn over a black dress with long sleeves.
 The dress skimmed the top of Kelly’s knees and was pulled together at the smallest part of her waist with a wide belt.